NovaSpine Pain Institute

 Vertebral compression fractures can cause severe pain and make it difficult for you to handle your day-to-day activities.
 Traditionally, these types of fractures are treated with changes in your activity.
-If your pain is severe, the expert team at NovaSpine Pain Institute in Sun City West, Sun City, and Gilbert, Arizona, offers a minimally invasive surgery that can reduce your pain and stabilize your fracture.
+If your pain is severe, the expert team at NovaSpine Pain Institute in Sun City West, Sun City, Gilbert, and Glendale, Arizona, offers a minimally invasive surgery that can reduce your pain and stabilize your fracture.
 Call the office or use the online contact form today to learn more about your treatment options for a vertebral compression fracture.

 Vertebral compression fractures refer to collapsing or breaking a vertebra in your spine.
 The break often causes immediate pain that gets worse with activity.